 But if you find it hard, you can be sure others do too, and that they find you inspiring and brilliant when you show how fit and strong you really are, or can be.

 That phrase ‘too fat to work out’?
 Is Bulls&%t.

 Just make some changes like walking instead of driving whenever possible, cutting out junk from your diet or committing to moving your body in a way that feels good every day.

 Just start to move a little more than you do now and start to change the food you eat, one thing at a time.
 You don’t need anything to start.
-Walk, dance, follow the warm-up routine of one of the MUTU Intensive workouts (seriously, many before you have started, and finished for now, with the warm-up 🙂 )
+Walk, dance, follow just the warm-up routine or maybe one round of one of the MUTU Intensive workouts.

 Jog for 30 seconds.
 It doesn’t matter if you have to walk for 5 whole minutes to get your breath back… just do it then jog for another 30 seconds.
 Do that 3 times.
 Then when you’ve done that for a couple of days, jog for 10 more seconds each time.
 Then only take 4.5 minutes to get your breath back.
 And as you lower the rest time, repeat it 5 times instead of 3.
 You get the idea.
 Keeping the overall workout time at around 20 minutes total is fine – just keep increasing the run, and decreasing the rest… gradually.

 That’s it!
 You’ve started running!
 You’re “A Runner”.
 You’re “Someone Who Runs”.
 Keep saying it to yourself … you deserve to be out there filling your lungs with fresh air and moving your body just as much as the skinny bouncy people.
 Physical as well as mental health results will motivate you to continue, but you just have to start.